arianaberger/react-final-project/NOTES.md

 1. Move transaction form data to local state
 2. fix reducers so i don't have to do accounts.accounts
 3. Validations for transaction forms
+4. Add about page with info on the app

 - can wrap component with withRouter to get access to this.props.match props, etc https://medium.com/@jeremylenz/react-router-basics-what-i-wish-theyd-told-me-37b29201d40a